1995parham/github-do-not-ban-us/README.md

 I think is ok to ban Iranian from paied services but ban us from having a simple Github page is not right.
 I want to be a part of open source projects ....

+## Note
+Please let us get a backup from our private repository before disabling them.